Konnyaku (Konjac) | What is it and how do you use it? [Complete guide]

 They can be used all over the body to produce a natural glow.
-They’re gentle on skin, they deep clean in just a few seconds and they’re great makeup removers.
-They are also 100% biodegradable.
+They’re gentle on skin, deep clean in just a few seconds, and are great makeup removers.
+They’re also 100% biodegradable!

-If they are black, they contain charcoal.
+If it’s black, it contain charcoal.
 If the sponge is green, it probably contains green tea.
-If it’s white, it may contain Kaolin clay and if it’s red, it may contain French red clay.
+If it’s white, it may contain kaolin clay.
+And if it’s red, it may contain French red clay.

 Since konnyaku makes such a great sponge, it should come as no surprise that it also makes a terrific soap.

 Unlike most soaps, konnyaku soap has a soft squishy texture.
 It can be infused with aromas that provide a great scent.
 It makes your skin feel instantly refreshed after using it.